insilichem/gpathfinder/docs/tutorial-first.rst

 	:align: center
 	:alt: Unbinding_movie

 Whatever option you choose, you will end with the desired structure/s in your visualization tool, so you can use it for further analysis.
-If you want to deepen the analysis of GPathFinder solutions, you can follow the tutorial :ref:`tutorial_output`.
+If you want to deepen the analysis of GPathFinder solutions, you can follow the tutorial :ref:`tutorial-output`.